Nasroc/EggInc/README.md

 Hello Everyone!

-In this project I am trying to create a replica of Egg Inc. I have no plans to market this!!!
+In this project I am trying to create a replica of Egg Inc.

+!!!I HAVE NO PLANS OF MARKETING THIS!!!

 I am creating this project for educational purposes as I wanted to try making a game in Ue5 using C++ for the majority of the logic to help me learn the language.